Skip to main content

 Options for assessing large classes

-• Multiple choice questions (MCQ) are often used to assess learning in large classes, and this is sometimes the most efficient way to conduct assessment.
+• Multiple-choice questions (MCQs) are often used to assess learning in large classes, and this is sometimes the most efficient way to conduct assessment.
 But it should not be the only method.
-With careful design, MCQ can assess deep learning and give valid and reliable results, but they can also encourage students to focus their attention on examination procedures rather than learning activities.
-MCQ can be very useful in formative assessment by giving students opportunities to test their own understanding in online quizzes.
+With careful design, MCQs can assess deep learning and give valid and reliable results, but they can also encourage students to focus their attention on examination procedures rather than learning activities.
+MCQs can be very useful in formative assessment by giving students opportunities to test their own understanding in online quizzes.
 Students can also contribute to developing a question database.
 (See Multiple Choice Questions for more information.)

 • Extended writing allows for the assessment of a broader range of learning outcomes, particularly in research and critical thinking, as well as written communication skills.
 However, it can be laborious to mark, students often don’t value the feedback given, and plagiarism can be an issue.
 Try staged submissions, with students giving each other feedback on a draft, prior to final submission.
 Ask the students to self-assess against a set of criteria prior to submission.
 Or give students the opportunity to resubmit for bonus marks following feedback.
 Online grading systems can streamline the submission, grading and feedback process, and help students learn academic writing skills to minimise plagiarism.
 (See "Use technology" below.)

 • Group work can be difficult to manage in a large class, but there are benefits to both teacher and student.
 A group project requires less marking time than an individual task, and helps students develop important graduate capabilities such as working in a team, giving and receiving feedback, communication skills and leadership.
-A learning management system (e.g. Moodle) can make group management easier, providing communication tools, group set-up, assignment submission and help forums.
-Given adequate guidelines and procedures to scaffold the process, groups are able to self-facilitate with little input from the teacher.
+A learning-management system (e.g. Moodle) can make group management easier, providing communication tools, group set-up, assignment submission and help forums.
+Given adequate guidelines and procedures to scaffold the process, groups can self-facilitate with little input from the teacher.
 (See Group Work for more information.)

 Use assessment rubrics